INSTRUCTIONS TO STAFF 317:35-5-41.2

 financial institution is sufficient unless there are contrary indications.
 When there is contrary information or the

-the worker obtains verification from the financial institution,
+the worker obtains verification from the financial institution, when not

-through OHCA AVS additional verification is not needed, unless different than
+additional verification is not needed, unless different from normal deposits

-When the account is not verified through OHCA AVS, the worker may verify
+account is not verified through OHCA AVS, the worker may verify account

-established to pay qualified disability expenses is excluded per the Oklahoma
+established to pay qualified disability expenses are excluded, per the Oklahoma

 Achieving a Better Life Experience (ABLE) Program or an ABLE program in any